-18. Are There Penalties for Early Distribution from a Traditional IRA?
+17. Are There Penalties for Early Distribution from a Traditional IRA?

-Distributions from your Traditional IRA made before age 591⁄2 will be subject (in addition to ordinary income tax) to a 10% non-deductible penalty tax unless (i) the distribution is a return of non-deductible contributions, (ii) the distribution is made because of your death, disability, or as part of a series of substantially equal periodic payments over your life expectancy or the joint life expectancy of you and your beneficiary, (iii) the distribution is made for unreimbursed medical expenses in excess of 7.5% of adjusted gross income or is made for reimbursement of medical premiums while you are unemployed, (iv) the distribution is made to pay for certain higher education expenses for you, your spouse, your child, your grandchild, or the child or grandchild of your spouse, (v) subject to various limits, the distribution is used to purchase a first home or, in limited cases, a second or subsequent home for you, your spouse, or you or your spouse's child, grandchild or ancestor, (vi) the distribution is an exempt withdrawal of an excess contribution, (vii) the distribution is made due to an IRS tax levy, or (viii) the distribution is made by member of the Armed Forces Reserve called to active duty for either a period exceeding 179 days or for an indefinite period and is effective for members called to active duty.
+Distributions from your Traditional IRA made before age 591⁄2 will be subject (in addition to ordinary income tax) to a 10% non-deductible penalty tax unless (i) the distribution is a return of non-deductible contributions, (ii) the distribution is made because of your death, disability, or as part of a series of substantially equal periodic payments over your life expectancy or the joint life expectancy of you and your beneficiary, (iii) the distribution is made for unreimbursed medical expenses in excess of 7.5% of AGI or is made for reimbursement of medical premiums while you are unemployed, (iv) the distribution is made to pay for certain higher education expenses for you, your spouse, your child, your grandchild, or the child or grandchild of your spouse, (v) subject to various limits, the distribution is used to purchase a first home or, in limited cases, a second or subsequent home for you, your spouse, or you or your spouse's child, grandchild or ancestor, (vi) the distribution is an exempt withdrawal of an excess contribution, or (vii) the distribution is made due to an IRS tax levy.
 The penalty tax may also be avoided if the distribution is rolled over to another individual retirement account.
 See Item 9 above for special rules applicable to distributions from a SIMPLE IRA.

-19. What If I Engage in a Prohibited Transaction?
+18. What If I Engage in a Prohibited Transaction?

-If you engage in a "prohibited transaction," as defined in Section 4975 of the Internal Revenue Code, your account will be disqualified, and the entire balance in your account will be treated as if distributed to you and will be taxable to you as ordinary income.
+If you engage in a "prohibited transaction," as defined in Section 4975 of the Code, your account will be disqualified, and the entire balance in your account will be treated as if distributed to you and will be taxable to you as ordinary income.
 Examples of prohibited transactions are:

-- a. the sale, exchange, or leasing of any property between you and your account; - b. the lending of money or other extensions of credit between you and your account; or - c. the furnishing of goods, services, or facilities between you and your account.
+- (a) the sale, exchange, or leasing of any property between you and your account; - (b) the lending of money or other extensions of credit between you and your account; or - (c) the furnishing of goods, services, or facilities between you and your account.

-If you are under age 591⁄2, you may also be subject to the 10% penalty tax on early distributions in addition to ordinary income taxes.
+If you are under age $59^{1/2}$, you may also be subject to the 10% penalty tax on early distributions in addition to ordinary income taxes.

-20. What If I Pledge My Account?
+19. What If I Pledge My Account?